-They plan to allow students to return to class on Sept.
-8 if they choose to.
-At that time, the district would divide the student body into two groups and rotate which group is in class and which is learning online.
+They plan to allow students to return to class on Oct.
+15. At that time, the district would divide the student body into two groups and rotate which group is in class and which is learning online.

 Surry County Schools